 Top dog breeds that insurers won’t cover

 Dogs that are typically included on an aggressive breed or restricted breed list with insurance carriers may be prone to cause more injuries if a bite occurs.
-They could also cause more extensive injuries simply because they are a larger breed.
+They could also cause more extensive injuries simply because they are a larger breed, for example.
 Due to the increased risk, some insurance carriers try to manage this risk by implementing a restricted breed list.
 Other home insurers may only ask about your pet’s bite history, and are not as particular about the breed.

 A homeowners insurance dog list usually varies by carrier.
 However, the following dog breeds are most commonly restricted: